New Transfer Scholarship Award and Renewability Information

 - Summer coursework at UA Fayetteville at student's expense.
 Summer hours can be used to make up needed hours or earn hours towards renewal in advance.

 Please note that all options can assist a student in earning additional credit hours, but only summer coursework taken through the University of Arkansas or University of Arkansas Global Campus will impact the student’s grade point average.
-To calculate a grade point average for renewal purposes, use only the credits earned through attending the University of Arkansas or taking University of Arkansas Self-Paced Courses.
+To calculate a grade point average for renewal purposes, use only the credits earned through attending the University of Arkansas.
 This policy is related to the general university rule stating that grade points earned through transferred credit cannot be calculated into a student's University of Arkansas grade point average.

 Scholarship recipients are expected to attend the University of Arkansas as a full-time student for four (4) consecutive long semesters (fall, spring).
 In some circumstances (including special educational opportunities or extreme circumstances beyond the student's control), a scholarship deferral may be granted.
 The student must make a written request to the Academic Scholarship Office prior to the semester(s) of absence.
 The Academic Scholarship Office retains final authority regarding each deferral decision.

-Students placed on "academic probation" after their first semester will be required to develop an academic recovery plan with their academic advisor before scholarship funds will be disbursed the following semester.
+Students placed on "academic probation" after their first semester will be required to connect with their academic advisor or other university academic support before scholarship funds will be disbursed the following semester.
 Students placed on "academic probation" any other semester will forfeit their scholarship immediately.

 There are no provisions for reinstating a scholarship for future semesters if students do not meet the renewal criteria.
 However, if problems occur due to some extenuating circumstance or medical emergency, students may appeal to the Scholarship Review Committee through the Academic Scholarship Office with supporting documentation.
 Appeals are granted only in extreme circumstances beyond the student's control and when an appeal is filed before the appropriate grade point average is regained.
 The Scholarship Review Committee retains final authority regarding each appeal decision.
 Please email email@example.com for instructions regarding the appeal process.